DataDog/hiring-engineers/answers.md

 It is a term for the seperate applications running within a single application to fulfill the applications purpose.

-A resourse is a particular action for a service.
+A resource is a particular action for a service.
 For a web app it might be an endpoint, for a database it might be a query.
 Resources are grouped together under canonical names.

 _Is there anything creative you would use Datadog for?_